sei-protocol/sei-tendermint/docs/tendermint-core/using-tendermint.md

 failing, you need at least four validator nodes (e.g., 2/3).

 Updating validators in a live network is supported but must be explicitly programmed by the application developer.
+See the [application developers guide](../app-dev/app-development.md) for more details.

 ### Local Network